unosquare/embedio/README.md

 ### REST API Example

 The WebApi module supports two routing strategies: Wildcard and Regex.
 By default, the WebApi module will use the **Regex Routing Strategy** trying to match and resolve the values from a route template, in a similar fashion to Microsoft's Web API.

+**Note** - Wilcard routing will be dropped in the next major version of EmbedIO.
+We advise to use Regex only.

 A method with the following route `/api/people/{id}` is going to match any request URL with three segments: the first two `api` and `people` and the last one is going to be parsed or converted to the type in the `id` argument of the handling method signature.
 Please read on if this was confusing as it is